Aurora, Nevada: Peak

 One source states that Aurora's population reached 5,000 in 1863, while other sources put the peak number at approximately 10,000.
 Aurora's mines produced $27 million worth of gold by 1869.
 The town was governed by both California and Nevada until it was determined that the town lay entirely in Nevada.
 At one point it was simultaneously the county seat of both Mono County, California, and Esmeralda County, Nevada.
-Its California assemblyman was the speaker of the house while the Nevada legislative member was elected as president of the Nevada Territorial Legislature.
+Its California assemblyman was the Speaker of the California State Assembly while the Nevada legislative member was elected as president of the Nevada Territorial Legislature.

 Aurorans quickly learned that the climate was harsh and the weather unpredictable, making life difficult for its residents.
 The majority of the population was male and saloons were numerous.
 Gambling houses and brothels were common and provided late night entertainment to the men of the town.
 There were numerous Chinese brothels that existed on the most public of streets and roughly half the women in the town were prostitutes.
 Other recreational activities for the men were hunting, fishing, dog fights, and dog and badger fights.
 Skiing was a recreational activity in the town thanks to the mountains surrounding the town.
 It was probably the most popular recreational activity among residents.

 Violence was a major problem.
 Most men carried guns and knives daily, and armed conflict was not rare.
 These conflicts often ended in death.
 There are numerous examples of disagreements leading to armed violence.
 Family life was almost non existent due to the low number of women and children in the town.
 This allowed the men to frequent the saloons, brothels and gambling houses that were in the town.

 The town cemetery suffered from vandalism over the years.
 The most notable destruction was the headstone of William E. Carder, a notorious criminal and gunfighter who, on the night of December 10, 1864, was "assassinated" by a man whom he had threatened in the preceding days.
 The headstone erected by his wife Annie was toppled by thieves who attempted to steal it, and broken into several pieces, where they now lie sunken into the ground.